 Signs of the condition include:

-If it is suspected your Bullmastiff suffers from Hip Dysplasia, he will need to be x-rayed under anesthetic.
+If it is suspected your Bullmastiff suffers from Hip Dysplasia, he will need to be x-rayed under anaesthetic.

 Hip Dysplasia is extremely painful for your beloved pet and it can be distressing for the owner watching their faithful friend suffer, but there are things you can do to help.